Creating Application Rounds

 4. Configure the following settings:

-• Status: Inactive.
-This will be activated when you’ve finished testing the application.
+• Activate the round when you’ve finished testing the application.

-• Period: Select the active period from the two you created previously.
-In our case, Active.
+• Period: Select the active period that you created previously.
+In the screenshot below, the Period is called Active.

 • Name: Enter a name for your application round, for example: Undergraduate Application